Sensory Brushes: An important part of an autism sensory diet!

 For specific questions about a brushing program or the Wilbargar protocol, it's best to speak with an occupational therapist or therapist trained in the Wilbarger Protocol.
-This sensory brush is commonly called the "corn brush" or "Wilbarger brush" and is the original brush used with the Wiblbarger protocol.
+This sensory brush is commonly called the "corn brush" or "Wilbarger brush" and is the original brush used with the Wilbarger protocol.

-Posted By: Janel
+Posted By: Stacey